NorthernArizonaUniversity/sweet-jumps/README.md

  1. Create a new Git repository: `git init`
  2. Add the boilerplate as an upstream remote: `git remote add upstream git@bitbucket.org:nauewt/node.js-webapp-boilerplate.git`
  3. Pull the boilerplate down: `git pull upstream`
+ 4. Install dependencies: `npm install`
- 4. Choose a server.js template version from the 3 available in the project root.
+ 5. Choose a server.js template version from the 3 available in the project root.
 Rename that file to `server.js` and delete the other 2.
- 5. If you are extending the App class to customize functionality, consider moving the class to its own file in the root folder.
+ 6. If you are extending the App class to customize functionality, consider moving the class to its own file in the root folder.
- 6. Double check the config/development.json file and customize as needed.
+ 7. Double check the config/development.json file and customize as needed.
 In particular, pay attention to the MongoDB and port settings. **Note**: the config file used at runtime is decided by NODE_ENV (usually either 'dev' or 'prod').
 To set this for development, either pass it as a command line parameter `node server.js --node-env=dev` or as an environment variable `NODE_ENV=dev node server.js`.
 See the scripts section in package.json for details.
- 7. Recommended is to use the scripts provided in package.json during development: `npm run-script start-dev` or `npm run-script supervise-dev` if you have Supervisor installed.
+ 8. Recommended is to use the scripts provided in package.json during development: `npm run-script start-dev` or `npm run-script supervise-dev` if you have Supervisor installed.
- 8. Start writing routes/controllers, middleware, models, modules, or plugins as needed.
+ 9. Start writing routes/controllers, middleware, models, modules, or plugins as needed.
 Examples are provided for each.
 CoffeeScript is included by default, so feel free to use it.